shayanderson/drone/README.md

 > - `session()->newId()` - regenerate session ID

 #### Flash Messages
 Flash messages are simple session messages that last only until they are used.
-The `\Drone\Core\Flash` object handles flash messages and can be accessed using the `flash()` helper function, example:
+The `\Drone\Flash` object handles flash messages and can be accessed using the `flash()` helper function, example:
 ```php
 // in a controller a validation error is set as a flash message
 flash('error', 'Please enter a valid email address');